TomLBZ/MaptilerDL/README.md

-# MapTilerDL: A Script to Download MapTiler Tiles
+# MapTilerDL: Scripts to Download MapTiler Tiles and Fonts
-This script allows you to download map tiles from the MapTiler API for offline use.
-You can specify the type of tiles, zoom level, bounding box, and output directory.
+This repository contains Python scripts to download map tiles and font files from the MapTiler API for offline use.
+The repository includes two main scripts: [`tiledl.py`](./tiledl.py) for downloading map tiles and [`fontdl.py`](./fontdl.py) for downloading font files.

-## Usage
+## Tile Downloader Usage
 ### Argument Table
 | Argument | Description | Default | Required |
 |-----------|-------------|---------|---------|